-Resentment, blame and self-pity made staying sober impossible.
+Resentment, blame, and self-pity made staying sober impossible.
 Later on, I learned that self-pity is in itself resentment.
 My alcoholic thinking would convince me, that my life was over and there was nothing to be grateful for.
 I remember being taken aside by an AA old-timer.
-He told that this was my alcoholic “stinking thinking.”
+He said that this was “stinking thinking,” a common symptom of untreated alcoholism.

 “A body badly burned by alcohol does not recover overnight, nor do twisted thinking and depression vanish in a twinkling.”

-In this quote, Bill W, the author of the Big Book, offers a description that fitted me perfectly.
+In this quote, Bill W, the author of The Big Book, offers a description that fits me perfectly.
 What he described in that one sentence was an accurate definition of my untreated alcoholism.

 Not surprisingly, I was unable to stay sober in the way that I was thinking and living.
-My very best thinking was the cause of one relapse after another.
+My very best ideas were the cause of one relapse after another.

 Big Book “More About Alcoholism” p.43

 It took many years to find out the causes of my anxiety, depression, and negative thinking.
 I was amazed that it took so long to discover the truth.
 It turned out, that the root cause of my misery in sobriety was dishonesty, closed-mindedness, and willfulness.
 Based on my “old ideas,” I was completely unable to internalize the H.O.W. of the program.